Residential Buildings Research Staff

 B.S.
 Mechanical Engineering, Massachusetts Institute of Technology

 Chuck joined NREL in 2010.
-His research is focused on heat transfer modeling and the study of home energy management system performance.
-Chuck is also involved in DOE Building America research coordination.
+His research is focused on heat transfer modeling, heating, ventilating, and air conditioning (HVAC) system analysis and testing, and the study of grid-connected homes.

 Prior to working at NREL, Chuck was a project manager at Protonex Technology, where he directed the development of kilowatt-scale solid-oxide fuel cell systems for both military and civilian customers.
 His background is in experimental heat transfer and fluid mechanics.